 See more aquaponic designs and learn how to build a system yourself at Backyard Aquaponics!

-Mainly promoted for use in developing countries, but some people like to use them in their backyard for a little cookout.
+These cookers are mainly promoted for use in developing countries, but some people like to use them in their backyard for a little cookout.
 Solar Cookers International is a small non-profit based in Sacramento dedicated to bringing solar cooker technology to rural developing world areas.
-See their informative National Geographic video.
+See their informative National Geographic video below.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Kristen Howe from Northeast Ohio on May 30, 2015:

 Tara, this was a great hub about sustainable living.
 Everyone should consider it and give it a try.
 Voted up for interesting!

 Tara McNerney (author) from Washington, DC on April 01, 2012:

 Thanks phdast7!
 I'm so glad you found it interesting - I do too, so I definitely plan on writing more on the topic! =) What great questions too.
 The Peepoo bag costs just a few cents per bag, which for the world's poorest is still too expensive.
 Oxfam is one of the most notable distributors of the bag - I know they were the group that took it to Haiti.
 I hadn't found anything about WHO promoting it...but you would think that would be a logical connection.
 Also, one idea Peepoople had for funding bag distribution would be to sell the bags in outdoor shops for backpackers and campers!
 They would sell it at a much higher price and use the profits to distribute it for free to the poor.
 You're definitely right that there are cultural barriers to be overcome.
 They've done surveys in areas where it's been used and find that if they can get the women of the household to promote it then their children will use it and men will eventually follow.